 From the Local Port Settings page, you can customize many settings for the Dominion KX II Local Console including keyboard, hot keys, video switching delay, power save mode, local user interface resolution settings, and local user authentication.
+Further, you can change a USB profile from the local port.

 For the KX2-832 and KX2-864, you are also able to configure the extended local port from the Local Port Settings page.
 The extended local port may be connected to a Paragon switch or User Station to extend the reach of the Local port.
 Like the standard local port, you are able configure keyboard, hot keys, video switching delay, power save mode, local user interface resolution settings, and local user authentication settings.
 The extended local port can be configured from both the Remote Console and the Local Console.
-See KX2-832 and KX2-864 Standard and Extended Local Port Settings (on page 179) for more information on the standard local port and extended local port.
+See KX2-832 and KX2-864 Standard and Extended Local Port Settings (on page 192) for more information on the standard local port and extended local port.